seansovine/stm32_rust/doc/ProjectNotes.md

 Here we jot down notes and details about steps taken that will be useful to remember later.

+## Main steps we followed

+So far this project is a mashup of the Knurling app template and Hiari's Embedded Rustacean example repository, with our own additions and modifications.

+We plan to document all steps from scratch, but for now here is an outline and some notes on specific parts:

+1. The basis of this project is a clone of the [app-template](https://github.com/knurling-rs/app-template) repo.

+2. We followed a combination the steps in that repo and in Hiari's repo to setup the build toolchain.

+3. We copied code from Hiari's LED blink and UART blog examples, and modified them to work with our STM32F4DISCOVERY board and with the app-template foundation code.

+4. We set up communication over UART with minicom on our Linux PC.
+(Pretty straightforward.)

+4. We experimented with some different parameters and states to change the example behavior.

+Next we plan to do... a whole lot more.
+But those explain the state of this repository.

 ## Setting up the toolchain

 We followed the instructions on and linked from the Embedded Rustacean GitHub